charm-13/petcafe/APISpec.md

 ```
 ### 2.4 Breed Creatures `/users/{user_id}/creatures/breed` (POST)

 Breeds 2 creatures together.
 Creatures must be adopted by the user.
+Name corresponds to the name for the new creature.

 **Request:**